Listening and responding

 Our activities in certain parts of the world affect indigenous peoples who hold specific rights for the protection of their culture, traditional way of life and special connections to lands and waters.

-In line with Shell’s General Business Principles, and in support of the Declaration on the Rights of Indigenous Peoples, our approach is to continue seeking the support and agreement of indigenous peoples potentially affected by our projects.
+In line with Shell’s General Business Principles, and in support of the UN Declaration on the Rights of Indigenous Peoples, our approach is to continue seeking the support and agreement of indigenous peoples potentially affected by our projects.
 We do this through mutually agreed, transparent and culturally appropriate consultation and impact management processes.
 It requires open dialogue, good faith negotiations, and, where appropriate, the development of agreements that address the needs of indigenous peoples.

 We recognise the principle of free, prior and informed consent, as interpreted by the International Finance Corporation Performance Standards, as a safeguard for indigenous peoples’ rights.
 We believe our approach is consistent with the application of this principle, while respecting the laws of the jurisdictions in which we operate.